 Inbound Number Lists

 The Number List feature in the DIDWW user panel allows you to manage inbound call filtering by specifying which phone numbers or prefixes should be allowed or rejected.
-These lists can be linked to inbound SIP trunks, ensuring that only approved calls go through while unwanted ones are rejected.
+These lists can be linked to inbound SIP and PSTN trunks, ensuring that only approved calls go through while unwanted ones are rejected.

 This guide walks you through the process of creating a Number List, adding numbers or prefixes, and configuring rules to either allow or reject calls.
 You’ll learn how to: